samuelstevens/personal-website/writing/what-does-bert-look-at.md

 The part of the paper that made me gasp was the analysis of BERT's ability to parse syntactic structures from raw text.
 For a variety of syntactic structures ("direct objects of verbs, determiners of nouns, objects of prepositions and objects of possessive pronouns"), Clark and his co-authors look for a particular attention head that best predicts these dependencies.
-That means they looked for a sentence "The cat ate the mouse.", the authors look for an attention head, that, when it is looking at "mouse", attends most heavily to "ate".
+That means that for the sentence "The cat ate the mouse", the authors look for an attention head points from "mouse" to "ate".
-I won't copy the entire table here, but the results in the paper are fantastic.
+I won't copy the entire table here, but the results in the paper are very positive.
+Bert learns these relationships surprisingly well.

 What _really_ is nuts, however, is BERT learning the structure of objects of possessive pronouns.
 Clark and his co-authors find that BERT does not have an attention head that attends from an object to its possessive pronoun.